pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

   );
 ```

-Then modify createRenderObject so that it passes the property to the RenderSquare constructor:
+Then modify createRenderObject so that it constructs RenderSquare with opacity:

 ```dart
   @override